brainsum/qashot/environment/amazee/DOCUMENTATION.md

     * drush status

 ## Drupal
-* If everything is ok, you can open the url in a browser:
-    * qashot.docker.amazee.io
 * Next, install the site regularly and import the configuration
     * composer install
     * drush site-install --db-url=mysql://$AMAZEEIO_DB_USERNAME:$AMAZEEIO_DB_PASSWORD@localhost/drupal